 Setting up a VPN server is incredibly valuable in terms of security and convenience.
 Last year I was traveling as a digital nomad throughout Europe and South America jumping from public WiFi to coffee shop to hotel WiFi.
 Being able to securely connect to my apartment in San Francisco while I was 6,000 miles away was fantastic.
 Using a VPN allows me to whitelist my apartment's ip address in firewall rules and then securely and confidently connect to servers and services.

 The main requirement was that I wanted native support from macOS and iOS.
 While OpenVPN is very high quality and recommended, it does not natively work with macOS and iOS thus a non-starter for my use.

 Luckily I found setup-ipsec-vpn by Lin Song @hwdsl2.
 Lin did an amazing job creating a wrapper script that essentially installs and configures IPsec/L2TP and native Cisco IPsec.
 Cisco IPsec is the gold standard in traditional enterprise VPN and provides higher throughput with less overhead than L2TP.

 Once I had the software ironed out, it was time to buy the hardware.
 The obvious choice was a Raspberry Pi 3 Model B which you can buy on Amazon for $42.99 including a power adapter and free shipping.

-After all the parts arrived from Amazon, I simply installed the latest version of Raspbian Jessie Lite on my Pi and ran a quick
+After all the parts arrived from Amazon, I simply installed the latest version of Raspbian Stretch Lite on my Pi and ran a quick

 sudo apt-get update && sudo apt-get upgrade.
 You can also use the full install of Raspbian with a desktop environment, but I opted for Lite (command line only).